Our research shows that 68% of dog owners and 47% of cat owners have fed their pets human food.*

 - Irregular heart rhythm

-Home-cooked bones become brittle and can splinter, potentially causing internal bleeding and damage to your pet’s gut lining internal bleeding.
-This can lead to painful and life-threatening infections.
+Home-cooked bones can be hard to digest and cause tummy upset along with potential damage to the gut wall, even perforation as a worst-case scenario.
 They can also be a choking hazard.
 Never give your pet cooked bones.
 It’s one of the most common – and most expensive – food-related pet insurance claims.

 There are mixed views on whether raw bones are okay for pets, due to the risks involved with raw meat.
 If you’ve got a dog who loves to chew, look for bones that have been specially processed for pets in your local pet store.